Reduce the risk

 Test for fentanyl

 Test strips can show if a drug contains fentanyl.
 They are fast, easy to use, and cost about $1.
-Using test strips reduces the risk of an overdose, but they don’t guarantee that a drug is safe.
-Even if the drug tests negative, there is still a chance it could contain fentanyl or another powerful synthetic opioid.
+When the presence of fentanyl is known, people can take steps to reduce the risk of an overdose.
+But they don't guarantee that a drug is safe even if the drug tests negative, there is still a chance it could contain fentanyl or another dangerous substance.

 Important!
 Fentanyl test strips are only legal in some states.
 Use this guide to check if they are legal in your state